TheOdinProject/curriculum/javascript/organizing-js/restaurant-project.md

 1. Now remove those elements from the HTML (so leave only the `<html>`, `<body>`, and `<div id="content">` tags) and instead create them by using JavaScript only, e.g. by appending each new element to `div#content` once the page is first loaded.
 Since we're all set up to write our code in multiple files, let's write this initial page-load function inside of its own module and then import and call it inside of `index.js`.

 1. Next, set up your restaurant site to use tabbed browsing to access the Contact and Menu pages.
-[Look at the behavior of this student solution](https://eckben.github.io/bearysBreakfastBar/) for visual inspiration.
+[Look at the behavior of this peer solution](https://eckben.github.io/bearysBreakfastBar/) for visual inspiration.

     1. Put the contents of each 'tab' inside of its own module.
 Each module will export a function that creates a div element, adds the appropriate content and styles to that element and then appends it to the DOM.